 While the office was closed, customers that had an urgent MVD-related business to take care of, had to go to the nearest MVD office, about 5-6 miles away.more »

 The Arizona Department of Transportation Motor Vehicle Division is warning customers that there are fraudulent websites falsely offering motor vehicle services.
 These fraudulent websites appear when searching with keywords such as 'MVD' or 'DMV'.
 They are aimed to capture credit card information by offering fake services such as driver licenses, IDs, and vehicle titles and registrations.

-Customers should also note that ADOT MVD does not allow the initial issuance or renewal of drivers license online, so they must visit a local MVD or Authorized Third more »
+Customers should also note that ADOT MVD does not allow the initial issuance or renewal of drivers license online, so they must visit a local MVD or Authorized Third party office to do so.more »

 The Arizona MVD is coming out with a new drivers license design on June 16th.
 Until that time, they will not issue the old licenses.
 Instead, they will issue temporary licenses and mail the new license in the mail when it becomes available.
 It is important to note that your mailing address should be up to date if you expect to be waiting for the new license.

 A temporary license is not accepted by many organizations as a valid form of identification.
 If you plan on renewing your license, make sure to keep the old one, as the Arizona DMV does not require you to forfeit old licenses.
 If the old license is past the expiry date, it will not be accepted as a valid form of ID in most situations.

 If you're planning on flying and only have the temporary ID, it should be accepted at airport checkpoints.
 Apparently even passengers who show up with no identification can be screened in most cases using TSA databases to confirm their more »

 The Show Low DMV office, located on 200 West McNeil St, is closed today and will be opening at a new location on Monday, February 24th.
 The new location is 161 East Deuce of Clubs.